ǀXam language: Motto of South Africa

-ǀXam was used for the South African motto on the coat of arms adopted on 27 April 2000:
+ǀXam is used for the South African motto on the coat of arms adopted on 27 April 2000:

 The intended meaning is Diverse people unite or, on a collective scale, Unity in Diversity.
 The word-for-word translation is people who are different meet.
 However, it is not known if that phrase would have been idiomatic in ǀXam.
-Because it is extinct, ǀXam is not one of the eleven official languages of South Africa.
-Its last speakers died in the 1910s.
+Because it is extinct, ǀXam is not one of the twelve official languages of South Africa.